Pankri/tictactoe/README.md

-# Hola!
+# Hi!
-este es el primer proyecto que subo a GitHub
+this is my first project that i publish on GitHub